-Serena Williams No. 17 seed for US Open, 1 spot behind Venus
+Serena Williams seeded 17 at US Open, 9 spots above ranking

-Serena Williams was seeded No. 17 for the U.S. Open, nine spots higher than her current ranking of No. 26.
+Serena Williams got a bit of a boost in the seedings for the U.S. Open by being placed at No. 17, nine spots above her current ranking.

-The U.S. Tennis Association announced the seedings for the main draws of women’s and men’s singles on Tuesday.
+The U.S. Tennis Association’s decision, announced Tuesday along with all the other seeds for the main draws of women’s and men’s singles, means Williams avoids a possible matchup against one of the top eight players in the third round.

+It also sets up a possible matchup at that stage against her older sister, Venus, who is No. 16, her ranking this week.

+Indeed, all of the other seeds — 32 women, 32 men — were positioned based on the WTA and ATP rankings, as usual.

 Most Read Sports Stories